alihaydaroglu/swc-en-social/readme.md

 conda install pytorch torchvision torchaudio cpuonly -c pytorch
 ```

 Next, we activate the environment, and launch a `jupyter notebook` server.
-This is a platform that lets you write and run snippets of python code in browser and see the results immediately, without having to go
+This is a platform that lets you write and run snippets of python code in browser and see the results immediately.
+It's the most common tool I know of for data exploration and analysis in industry and academia, especially for ML-type things.
+The notebook "server" runs only on your local computer and by default is only accessible locally at port 8888 of localhost.
+When you type `http://localhost:8888` on your local browser, it connects to the server you started running.